Laundering, Starching, Pressing & Pleating a Linen Altar Cloth

 Starching the Altar Cloth

-A heavily starched altar cloth will help your hems to sit flat, drops to hang well, wrinkles to disappear, and crisp accordion folds to hold their shape.
+A heavily starched altar cloth will help your hems to sit flat, the drops to hang well, wrinkles to disappear, and crisp accordion folds to hold their shape.
 It is well worth the effort needed to make this happen.
 Be sure to set aside enough time and attention for this process.

 When the washing cycle finishes, prepare the altar cloth to go into the starch solution.
 If you do not have sufficient time to starch and press the altar cloth it can be rolled up in a damp towel and refrigerated overnight in a tightly sealed plastic bag.
-Ideally it should be done in a timely manner in order to achieve the best result.
+Ideally the starching should be done in a timely manner in order to achieve the best result.

 Step 1 - Remove some Moisture

 The linen needs to be damp, somewhere between wet and dry.
 If it is too dry it won’t accept the starch solution evenly.
 If it is too wet it won’t soak up enough of the starch solution to achieve a really crisp finish.
 If the altar cloth is fresh from the spin cycle at the end of the wash it will still be too wet.
-Remove the altar cloth from the washing machine bag and either hang it to air dry a little, monitoring it to allow only some moisture to evaporate.
-You could also
+Remove the altar cloth from the washing machine bag and either hang it to air dry a little, monitoring it to allow only some moisture to evaporate, or set your dryer to the lowest heat or no-heat setting and toss in the altar cloth – two minutes for a small altar cloth, three or four minutes for a large one.

 Step 2 - The Starch Dip